oarepo/invenio-e2e/README.md

 ### Steps

-1. Create a `pnpm-workspace.yaml` file in the root of your repository (i.e. at the same level as `site`):
+1. Create a `pnpm-workspace.yaml` file in the root of your repository (i.e., at the same level as `site`):

     ```yaml
     # pnpm-workspace.yaml
     packages:
       - <my-repository>/e2e
       - invenio-e2e
     ```

 2. Clone the `invenio-e2e` repository from GitHub:

     ```bash
     gh repo clone oarepo/invenio-e2e
-    # switch to a feature branch if needed
+    # Switch to a feature branch if needed
     ```

-3. Create the `e2e` directory inside your repository
+3. Create the `e2e` directory inside your repository:

     ```bash
     gh repo clone mesemus/sample-e2e-repository temp-repository